Updated March 13, 2026 · By Jake Embers

 6. Push through to finish (4-6 more hours)

-When your thermometer reads 203°F, do the probe test.
-Your thermometer should slide in and out of the meat like it's going through warm butter.
-If you feel any resistance, give it another 30 minutes.
-The internal temperature might even climb to 210°F, and that's fine.
+When your thermometer reads 203°F, do the butter test.
+Your probe should slide in and out like it's going through warm butter.
+Any resistance?
+Give it another 30 minutes.
+Internal temperature might climb to 210°F - that's perfectly fine.

 8. Rest the meat (1-2 hours)